Demographics of Saint Vincent and the Grenadines

 This is a demography of the population of Saint Vincent and the Grenadines including population density, ethnicity, religious affiliations and other aspects of the population.

-Population
+Population size and structure

-According to the 2001 population census Saint Vincent and the Grenadines has a population of 106,253, a decrease of 256 since the 1991 census.
+According to the 2012 census, Saint Vincent and the Grenadines had a total population of 109,991, an increase of 969 since the 2001 census.
+While the country's population continues to increase, annual growth has slowed since the 1991 census.

-The population decrease of St. Vincent is caused by a high rate of emigration, as natural growth is positive.